-On November 3, 2010, CMS released its Final 2011 Home Health PPS Update.
-There will be a 1.1% market basket increase for 2011 (after application of the mandated 1% reduction) and a mandated 3.79% rate reduction.
-The final 2011 payment base rate reflects a 0.3% decrease from the proposed market basket rate in July 2010.
-CMS announced that it is postponing its proposed 3.79% reduction in home health rates for calendar year 2012 pending its further monitoring of case-mix changes.
-Home health agencies that do not submit required quality data will be subject to a 2% reduction in the market basket update.
+In November 2010, CMS released its Final 2011 Home Health PPS Update.
+It included a 1.1% market basket increase for 2011 (after application of the mandated 1% reduction) and a mandated 3.79% rate reduction.
+The rate reduction resulted from the CMS determination that there had been a general increase in case mix that CMS believed was unwarranted.
+CMS believed that this "case-mix creep" was due to improved coding, coding practice changes, and other behavioral responses to the change in reimbursement that went in to effect in 2009, including greater use of high therapy treatment plans above what CMS believed was related to an increase in patient acuity.
+CMS warned that it would continue to monitor changes in case-mix.
+If new data identifies additional increases in case-mix, CMS would immediately impose further reductions.
+The final 2011 payment base rate reflected a 0.3% decrease from the proposed market basket rate in July 2010.
+CMS announced that it was postponing its proposed 3.79% reduction in home health rates for calendar year 2012 pending its further monitoring of case-mix changes.
+Home health agencies that did not submit required quality data would be subject to a 2% reduction in the market basket update.